-- Consider where ESG information is currently disclosed, e.g., sustainability and DEI reports, the institution's website, etc. Who are the stakeholders using such information?
+- Consider where ESG information is currently disclosed, e.g., annual reports, the organization's website, etc. Who are the stakeholders using such information?
 What mechanisms exist for them to provide feedback and ask questions about our data?
-What internal controls and procedures are in place to ensure the quality of data used, and is it reviewed with the same rigor as financial results? - Do we understand and receive reports on the basis for the disclosures and the processes used to generate them? - Does the institution have an ESG or similar strategy, and who is responsible for its execution?
-Should a disclosure committee comprising appropriate senior administrative leaders, such as the chief sustainability officer, chief diversity officer, and chief information security officer, be created to facilitate the ESG strategy? - How are material ESG risks identified?
-Are these risks integrated into the ERM profile?
+What internal controls and procedures are in place to ensure the quality of data used, and is it reviewed with the same rigor as financial results? - Do we understand and receive reports on the basis for the disclosures and the processes used to generate them? - How can (should) our ESG strategy tie into achieving and reporting on outcomes evaluated by our stakeholders?
+How does our ESG story fit into and enhance our brand?
+Have we maximized opportunities to partner with corporate sponsors and other grantors to the extent our programs align with their ESG objectives? - Does the organization have an ESG or similar strategy, and who is responsible for its execution? - How are material ESG risks identified?
+Are these risks integrated into the ERM profile? - Does or should the organization utilize an ESG reporting framework? - Have we tapped board members with ESG experience or other ESG experts to help us think through our strategy and framework? - What metrics are used to measure progress against stated goals, and how are such metrics defined?
+Who within the organization will be responsible for generating and tracking such data and ensuring its conformity with applicable standards? - Clarify the role of the audit committee in overseeing the organization's reporting of ESG risks and activities, particularly the scope and quality of ESG/sustainability reports and disclosures.
+How are the full board and other committees involved in overseeing ESG initiatives?

-- Does or should the institution utilize an ESG reporting framework? - Have we enlisted faculty with ESG expertise to help us think through our strategy and framework? - What metrics are used to measure progress against stated goals, and how are such metrics defined?
-Who within the institution will be responsible for generating and tracking such data and ensuring its conformity with applicable standards? - Clarify the role of the audit committee in overseeing the institution's reporting of ESG risks and activites, particularly the scope and quality of ESG/sustainability reports and disclosures.
-How are the full board and other committees involved in overseeing ESG initiatives? - Does (or should) the institution obtain assurance from internal or external auditors about certain ESG information to provide stakeholders with a greater level of comfort?
+Does (or should) the organization obtain assurance from internal or external auditors about certain ESG information to provide internal and external stakeholders with a greater level of comfort?

-Keep a watchful eye on the institution's management of cybersecurity risks.
+Keep a watchful eye on the organization's management of cybersecurity risks.

-Our experience suggests that cybersecurity continues to rank at or near the top of the higher education audit committee agenda.
-In today's increasingly distributed technology environment, it is almost inevitable for a company or institution to experience a significant cyber event.
+Our experience suggests that cybersecurity continues to rank at or near the top of the NFP audit committee agenda.
+In today's increasingly distributed technology environment, it is almost inevitable for a company or organization to experience a significant cyber event.
 And the threat landscape is only expanding, with cybercriminals employing increasingly sophisticated tactics and technologies to wreak havoc on their targets.
 Their motives may vary, with some cybercriminals working on behalf of nation states to create chaos on U.S. soil, and others seeking monetary compensation, intellectual property, or other sensitive data.
-Moreover, cybercriminals do not adhere to an academic calendar; they work around the clock to find windows of opportunity to cause disruption.
-While higher education institutions are working diligently to improve their cybersecurity infrastructures, bad actors are moving more quickly.
+While NFPs are working diligently to improve their cybersecurity infrastructures, bad actors are moving more quickly.

-Indeed, several colleges and universities have succumbed to high-profile attacks, resulting in data breaches, network outages, and ransom payments to regain control of data or networks.
-A recent report by S&P5 indicates average weekly cyberattacks per organization in all industries are growing, and that education and research entities experienced 1,600 weekly attacks in 2021-the highest of any industry.
-The report notes that the cost of insuring against such attacks is also growing, with rated colleges and universities experiencing year-over-year increases of 40-60 percent in cyber insurance rates.

-At the center of higher education's cybersecurity landscape are three common themes: (1) colleges and universities-particularly those with significant research activities and academic medical centers-are high-value targets; (2) the sector continues to lag others with respect to cyber spending, staffing, and expertise at the board level; and (3) the stakeholder landscape is among the broadest of any industry-students, parents, faculty, staff, board members, alumni, donors, grantors, researchers, patients, the federal government and associated regulatory bodies, among others.
+Indeed, several NFPs have succumbed to high-profile attacks, resulting in data breaches, network outages, and ransom payments to regain control of data or networks.
+A recent report by S&P3 indicates average weekly cyberattacks per organization in all industries are growing, and that education and research entities experienced 1,600 weekly attacks in 2021-the highest of any industry.
+At the center of the NFP cybersecurity landscape are three common themes: (1) NFPsparticularly entities with education, research, and healthcare activities-are high-value targets; (2) the sector continues to lag others with respect to cyber spending, staffing, and expertise at the board level; and (3) the stakeholder landscape for many NFPs can be wide-ranging-board members, donors, researchers, patients, international affiliates, the federal government and associated regulatory bodies, among others.